derdoktor667/DShotRMT/README.md

 - `setMotorSpinDirection(bool reversed)`: Sets the motor spin direction. `true` for reversed, `false` for normal.
 - `saveESCSettings()`: Sends a command to the ESC to save its current settings.
 Use with caution as this writes to ESC's non-volatile memory.
 - `printDShotResult(dshot_result_t &result, Stream &output = Serial)`: Prints the result of a DShot operation to the specified output stream.
-- `DShotRMT::printDShotInfo(const DShotRMT &dshot_rmt, Stream &output = Serial)`: Prints detailed DShot signal information for a given DShotRMT instance.
+- `printDShotInfo(const DShotRMT &dshot_rmt, Stream &output = Serial)`: Prints detailed DShot signal information for a given DShotRMT instance.
-- `DShotRMT::printCpuInfo(Stream &output = Serial)`: Prints detailed CPU information.
+- `printCpuInfo(Stream &output = Serial)`: Prints detailed CPU information.
 - `setMotorMagnetCount(uint16_t magnet_count)`: Sets the motor magnet count for RPM calculation.
 - `getMode()`: Gets the current DShot mode.
 - `isBidirectional()`: Checks if bidirectional DShot is enabled.